-- managing all radio frequency (RF) spectrums across campus including unlicensed RF spectrum for wireless LAN and RF channel allocations
+- managing all radio frequency (RF) spectrums across campus, including unlicensed RF spectrum for wireless local area network and RF channel allocations;

-- maintaining secure messaging records as required within University policies and procedures
+- maintaining network system and authentication records (logs) as required within University policies and procedures;

-- ensuring compliance with relevant legislation, in particular, the provisioning of WAN radio links and compliance in relation to carriage of third party traffic
+- ensuring compliance with relevant legislation, in particular, the provisioning of wide area network radio links and compliance in relation to carriage of third party traffic;

-- approving and allocating non-ANU entities with sufficient University IP addresses
+- approving and allocating non-ANU entities with sufficient University IP addresses; and

 - ensuring internet access for non-ANU entities adheres to the acceptable use policy of any internet service provider including AARNET Pty Ltd.

-- The University reserves to right to rescind and reuse domain names for new and more appropriate University purposes.
+- The University reserves the right to rescind and reuse domain names for new and more appropriate University purposes.

-- managing delegated local DNS services and DNS service availability targets sufficient for their budget unit's business continuity
+- managing delegated local Domain Name System (DNS) services and DNS service availability targets sufficient for their budget unit's business continuity;

-- identifying and managing disaster recovery and business continuity within their area of responsibility
+- identifying and managing related disaster recovery and business continuity within their area of responsibility;

-- ensuring that risk management, including risk assessment and mitigation, and change management processes, are undertaken with respect to the information technology (IT) within their area
+- ensuring that risk management, including risk assessment and mitigation, and change management processes are undertaken with respect to the information technology within their area; and

 - ensuring users are provided with adequate training and support on the use of information infrastructure and the security of information assets.

-- if operating a separate network from the ICN, a clear barrier must exist with the ICN via a University managed boundary network device
+- if operating a separate network from the Integrated Communication Network (ICN), a clear barrier exists with the ICN via a University managed boundary network device;

-- when connecting separately to the University internet or voice carrier, use the University network infrastructure, and must not use a carrier to provide a separate physical interconnection
+- when connecting separately to the University internet or voice carrier, the University network infrastructure is used.
+A carrier must not be used to provide a separate physical interconnection;

-- not use, or seek to use, the University's legal identity or its ABN when registering a domain name
+- they do not use, or seek to use, the University's legal identity or its ABN when registering a domain name; and

-- select domain names and aliases that meet the auDA naming licensing requirements which are not likely to be confused with the University or a university budget unit.
+- they select domain names and aliases that are not likely to be confused with the University or a university budget unit.